wangeddie67/isa_manim/docs/docs/1-references/30-scene/34-refer-count.md

 - The bit offset of LSB.
 - The width of the accessed element.

-The recorded element is returned, only when all the above attributes match.
+When reading one element from one register, return the recorded element only when all the above attributes match.

 `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_source` records one element and the source attributes of this element. `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.get_elem_by_source` returns the record element by the source attributes.
 If no matched recorded element, `get_elem_by_source` returns `None`.

 ## Duplicate elements with multiple consumers

+If one element is used as source operands of more than one animation, this element should be duplicated.

 The animation to create one element is referenced as the producer.
-The animation that references one element as a source is referenced as the consumer.
+The animation referencing one element as a source is referenced as the consumer.
 In most situations, one element has only one producer and multiple consumers.

 - `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_producer` registers one element when the element is generated.
 The initial value of the reference counter is 0. `set_elem_producer` is applied where the element unit is created.
 - `isa_manim.isa_scene.isa_elem_refcount.IsaElemRefCount.set_elem_cusumer` registers the last consumer animation and increases the reference counter by 1.
 The `set_elem_cusumer` is applied where the element unit is used as the source.